ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 10. The Convert window will appear, click "Convert..." and name it `game.iso` for Nintendont, or `ShdTH-Reloaded.iso` for Dolphin
 11. Move/Save the ISO to the Path Dolphin detects your games.
 A new ShadowTH-Reloaded entry should appear in your Dolphins game list with greater than 0 filesize.
 Use this when playing the game
 12. Click View -> Purge Game List Cache if the Reloaded Icon is not appearing on the new entry.
 If it still does not appear, the files were not properly replaced

+# Credits
+### Direct Contributions

+- LimblessVector
+: Project Lead

+- dreamsyntax
+: Reloaded Co-Hacker, Major Help and Feedback

+- TheHatedGravity
+: Model, Movie, and Font Help

+- BlazinZzetti
+: Code Contributor and Help

+### Thanks

+- SEGA and Sonic Team
+: for the original Shadow the Hedgehog

+- igorsabra4
+: for Heroes Power Plant and other file reversing help

+- Sewer56
+: for HeroesONE Reloaded and other file reversing help

+- MainMemory
+: for HeroesONE

+- DonutStopGaming
+: for symbol map and struct research

+- metaconstruct, UnclePunch, psiLupan, and DRGN (Melee modding community) : for Melee Code Manager and assistance with DOL modification

+- Shadowth117
+: Model Help

+- SonikkuA
+: Model Help

+- aldelaro5
+: for Dolphin Memory Engine

+- InternetExplorer
+: for "Intro to Wii Game Modding" guide

+- Jos / Josjuice
+: for help with some tricky hardware only exceptions and all the awesome Dolphin work they do

+- kiwi515
+: for help fixing weird hardware-only exceptions

+- Every Dolphin Contributor
+: for Dolphin and its debug features

+- Link Master, gamemasterplc, CosmoCortney, and TeconMoon : for various RAM reference codes and discoveries

+And the Heroes & Shadow Hacking Central Discord community for their input, motivation, miscellaneous help, and frienship.
+We could never have gotten this far without all of you. <3